asedigo/JTIS/README.md

 #Summary of the System
 #The system is contains of weather & place information within Japan and specific city
-Backend tech: PHP (using Laravel Framework)
+Backend: PHP (used Laravel Framework)
-Frontend tech: Typescipt (Angular CLI 16 Framework)
+Frontend: HTML, CSS, Javascript (used Angular CLI 16 Framework)

 Why use Laravel as REST API?
 - This API get data to external api such as weather forecast & Japan chosen city place details